-9 Books About Cuba To Celebrate Normalization of American-Cuban Relations
+9 Books About Cuba To Transport You Now

 From the illustrious Ernest Hemingway to the irresistible Mylene Fernández-Pintado, authors the world over have long been fascinated by the mysterious, mercurial, and utterly illusive island of Cuba.
 Poignant prose about the wonders and woes of Cuba's forbidden shores has sparked in readers a fiery passion for the island paradise, myself very much included.

 On more than one night in snowy, suburban Connecticut, I have strongly considered secretly setting off for azure seas and unknown adventures among these people and places.
 And although the icy cold and a lack of sailing skills prevented me from making my way down to Cuba rather than a fear of the famed embargo, the fact remains that until now, Cuba has been built more on myth than reality for most.